 - Francesco Parrino – A lovely version with over 3.5 million views.

-- Ignacio Navarro – An elaborate arrangement from a piano recital in Chile in 2014.
+- Ignacio Navarro – An elaborate version from a piano recital in Chile in 2014.

 - Jarrod Radnich – A great arrangement that’s earned over 6 million views.